bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-48-budget-mastery.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life creates and follows a budget to ensure your money serves your values and goals rather than being wasted on impulse purchases or manipulated by marketing designed to exploit your psychology.</p>
+<p>Joa creates and follows a budget to ensure your money serves your values and goals rather than being wasted on impulse purchases or manipulated by marketing designed to exploit your psychology.</p>
 </div>

 <div class="verse">